fgrosse/prox/IDEAS.md

 ## Ideas for future features

 ### General
+- fix all TODOs!
+- implement structured log defaults at the core (instead of in Proxfile AND Procfile)
+- process validation
+  - valid script (existence?)
+  - valid structured log format
+  - duplicate process names
+- update README
+- review godoc
+- check code coverage

+### Output
+- apply tags also to output send via "prox tail"
+- auto detect JSON logs

+### Client / Server
+- restart process (e.g. because its binary was rebuild)

+## Ideas for after v1.0.0

+### General
 - allow assigning one ore many groups to processes and then start a group via `prox start <group>` or tail group logs via `prox tail <group>`
 - keep process logs in tmp dir and allow tailing logs from start
-- fix all TODOs!
 - add way to start everything except some specific processes
   - e.g. `prox start !foo !bar`

 ### Output
 - limit characters per row in output based on terminal width (with opt-out))
-- apply tags also to output send via "prox tail"
+- allow a single structured output tag to be applied to multiple fields

 ### Client / Server
 - command or config to mark processes (highlight its output either via background color or marks on the left (e.g. ┃, ║, ┋, …) this could also use more advanced ad hoc rules if structured logging is enabled (e.g. host="foobar")
 - command or config to scale processes (start new instances)
 - command to simulate process crashes without bringing down the whole stack (can already be done via kill)
-- restart process (e.g. because its binary was rebuild)
 - watch for new binaries and restart automatically
 - use gRPC instead of crappy own protocol

-## Proxfile
-- default message fields
-  - multiple fields allowed
-- default tags for structured logs: red      error messages
-- default tags for structured logs: red bold fatal messages
-- auto detect JSON logs